 Teen faces first-degree murder charge linked to pre, post prom events

-A 18-year-old West Palm Beach man is facing a first-degree murder charge in connection to Palm Beach Lakes High School pre- and post-prom events on April 1 near West Palm Beach.
+A 18-year-old West Palm Beach man is facing a first-degree murder charge in connection to Palm Beach Lakes High School pre- and post-prom events six months ago near West Palm Beach.

 Lawrence Chavers Jr. was arrested Monday night, and also is facing two attempted first-degree murder counts, shooting into an occupied vehicle and discharging a firearm into public.
 He was denied bail Tuesday and his next hearing is at 10:30 a.m.
 Oct.
 26.